loraa23/CS-351-Group-Project/README.md

 **Q3: Which third-party API(s) will you integrate into your project?
 What data will you pull from the API(s), and how will you use it in your application?**

+*The third-party API(s) we will use are Metra's API and CTA API to get bus and train information*

 **Q4: Does your API key has limitations such as rate limits or downtime?
 How are you going to deal with that?**

+*Some limitations include downtime, to ensure feasilbe use, we will have a local database with information about the areas closest to UIC.*

 ## Authentication and Security